 Erin Adamson, Guest Blogger

 Here are some helpful tips that I have learned for cutting the sugar habit.
-I hope this helps everyone.
+I hope this helps everyone and if you need more help, learn about online options that will help you beat addictions by clicking the last link.

 1. Craving sweets? – try incorporating foods with natural sweetness into your meals.
 I have discovered that caramelized onions, made in a crockpot with nothing added, is a great natural way to add sweet flavor to a meal.
 I add it to eggs, salads, sandwiches, meats, just about anything.